quora/pyanalyze/docs/type_evaluation.md

 that are of Union types.
 For example, if the `ndigits` argument to `round()` is of type `int | None`, the inferred return value should be `_T | int`.

+## Status

+A partial implementation of this feature is available in pyanalyze:

+    from pyanalyze.extensions import evaluated, is_set

+    @evaluated
+    def simple_evaluated(x: int, y: str = ""):
+        if is_set(y):
+            return int
+        else:
+            return str

+    def simple_evaluated(*args: object) -> Union[int, str]:
+        if len(args) >= 2:
+            return 1
+        else:
+            return "x"

+Currently unsupported features include:
+- Comparison against enum members
+- Version and platform checks
+- Use of `and` and `or`

+Areas that need more thought include:
+- Interaction with typevars
+- Interaction with overloads.
+It should be possible to register multiple evaluation functions for a function, treating them as overloads.
+- Consider adding support for `assert` and an ergonomical way to produce a standardized error if something is not supported in the current version or platform.
+- Guidance on what the return annotation of an evaluation function should be.
+Most likely, it is treated as the default return type if execution reaches the end of the evaluation function.
+It can be omitted if the evaluation function always return.
+- Add a `warn()` mechanism to warn on particular invocations.
+This can be useful as a mechanism to produce deprecation warnings.

+Motivations can include:
+- Less repetitive overload writing
+- Ability to customize error messages
+- Potential for additional features that work across type checkers